medic/cht-core/README.md

 # Migrations

-Migrations are scripts located in the `/migrations` directory, and are automatically run before api starts up.
+Migrations are scripts located in the `/migrations` directory, and are automatically by medic-api run before the webserver starts up.

+Typically, migrations are used to run a specific edit on all docs in the database (e.g. add a field to all docs of type X), but you can do whatever you like in a migration.

 Migrations are only run once, and are run in the order they were created, based on their `created` date.
+Only one migration is run at a time.

+Migrations that error will cause medic-api to stop on an error, and will be attempted again the next time you start medic-api.

 ## Migration script api
 Your migration script should have an export that looks like this:
 ```js
 module.exports = {